CulleyHarrelson/ZillowResearch/README.md

 ## models

-- models beginning with int_region are views scrubbing the column names for Postgres
+- models beginning with stg_region are views scrubbing the column names for Postgres
-- models beginning with int_pivot_region are tables unpivoting the Zillow source csv data
+- models beginning with int_region are tables unpivoting the Zillow source csv data
 - region.sql creates a distinct list of regions
+- More soon!